A Tutorial on Meta-Reinforcement Learning: Exploration and Meta-Exploration

 One method, DREAM~\citep{liu2021decoupling}, first identifies the information that is useful to the exploitation policy, and then trains the exploration policy directly to recover only this information.
 This is critical when the number of shots $K$ is too small to exhaustively explore all of the dynamics and reward function, much of which may be irrelevant.
 For example, exploring the decorations on the wall may provide information about the task dynamics, but are irrelevant for a robot chef trying to cook a meal.
-Learning the task representation in this way can be seen as multi-task training, as described in the Section \ref{sec:task_inf}, which addresses uninformative (e.g., a one-hot encoding), or irrelevant task information.
+Learning the task representation in this way can be seen as multi-task training, as described in the Section~\ref{sec:task_inf}, which addresses uninformative (e.g., a one-hot encoding), or irrelevant task information.
 This multi-task training is particularly beneficial in the context of exploration since the policy used in the multi-task phase to learn the task representation can also be reused as an exploitation policy.
-In this case, the exploration and exploitation policies are meta-trained in sequence, but they can also be learned simultaneously \cite{fu2021towards}.
+While, the exploration and exploitation policies could be meta-trained entirely in sequence, in practice they are trained simultaneously for stability \citep{liu2021decoupling, fu2021towards}.
+Meta-testing and meta-training for DREAM are described in Algorithms \ref{alg:dream_test} and \ref{alg:dream_train}, respectively.
+Still, DREAM has some drawbacks.
+For instance, DREAM requires privileged information in the form of a known task representation, and DREAM may be suboptimal when it is not possibly to explore sufficiently in the given $K$ shots (e.g., in a $0$-shot setting).